 In inclusive settings across British Columbia, Teachers of Students with Visual Impairments (TSVIs) champion meaningful access to learning opportunities for students with visual impairments, including those with additional exceptionalities and deafblindness.

 The TSVI provides direct instruction in areas of the Expanded Core Curriculum.
-The TSVI also consults and collaborates with the educational team to ensure that the classroom program is accessible to the learner while working directly with the learner to support access through the effective use of adaptive tools, strategies, and technology.
+The TSVI also consults and collaborates with the educational team to ensure that the classroom program in the core BC curriculum is accessible to the learner while working directly with the learner to support access through the effective use of adaptive tools, strategies, and technology.